Cheveley Park Stud: History and ownership

-Cheveley Park is the oldest stud in Newmarket, with some buildings dating from the sixteenth century and with evidence that the site has been used for breeding horses since the reign of Æthelstan (924–939 CE).
+Cheveley Park Stud is the oldest stud in Newmarket, with some buildings which were part of Cheveley Park house dating from the sixteenth century and with evidence that the site has been used for breeding horses since the reign of Æthelstan (924–939 CE).
 It became famous in the nineteenth century under the ownership of John Manners, 5th Duke of Rutland, was sold in 1892 to Harry McCalmont and again in 1921 by his family to the trainer Robert Sherwood.

 On Sherwood's death in 1942 it was inherited by his secretary, Albert Stafford-Smith, whose son sold it in 1975 to David Thompson and his wife, Patricia.
 Their son Richard Thompson has taken an active interest in the Cheveley Park Stud farm over that time.
 The farm has owned horses such as Pivotal, Medicean, Russian Rhythm, Confidential Lady, Peeress and Nannina.
 Patricia Thompson was also the owner of the 1992 Grand National winner, Party Politics.
 David Thompson died on 29 December 2020 after a short illness.

 The racing colours of the Cheveley Park Stud are red, with a white sash and a blue cap.